Areas of Practice

 - B.A., Whitman College, cum laude, History with Honors, May 2006

 Ms. Ferguson is committed to serving the Reno community, and, to that end, has an active pro bono practice, including direct services and community outreach.

-Ms. Ferguson is a Reno native, and before returning to Nevada she practiced as a litigator in a large New York City law firm, focusing on white collar and commercial litigation matters.
+Ms. Ferguson is a Reno native, and before returning to Nevada she practiced as a litigator in New York City, focusing on white collar defense and commercial litigation matters.
 She also served as a law clerk for the Hon.
 Howard D. McKibben of the United States District Court for the District of Nevada.

 - Defense of Nevada energy firm in a breach of contract appeal before U.S. Civilian Board of Contract Appeals resulting in a favorable settlement.